Back disc pain — an overview

 - Maintain a healthy weight.
 Extra body weight adds to the overall load that your spine must support.
 Losing a few extra pounds can reduce this pressure and could reduce your chance of developing disc pain.

 A minimally invasive treatment option

-Many people maintain extremely healthy lifestyles may still develop back and neck problems due to age or genetic predisposition.
-While many patients may find relief through conservative treatments, some require more advanced treatment, such as spine surgery.
-If you have been recommended surgery to remove your bulging disc, consider minimally invasive spine surgery at Laser Spine Institute.
+Many people maintain extremely healthy lifestyles but may still develop neck and back problems due to age or genetic predisposition.
+While conservative treatments are often effective, some people pursue spine surgery if other options have been exhausted without bringing the relief necessary for a good quality of life.
+If you have been recommended to undergo surgery to treat a spinal disc condition, consider the minimally invasive spine surgery at Laser Spine Institute.